Are Empaths prone to loneliness?

 Also, another way to counteract loneliness is to find Oneness.

 There are many definitions of Oneness, but I’m simply meaning to feel at one with self.
 Stop the ego and inner-thoughts from creating our sense of self-worth and outlook on life.
 Which has to be said is not an overnight process, but it is very doable.
-These posts on meditation and yoga give more information on the subject.
+These posts on meditation and yoga for an Empath give more information on the subject.

 Although I know loneliness can be a signal to make changes, I still hope that one day it will be a thing of the past, especially for the elderly.